14 Warning Signs of Multiple Sclerosis

 12. Cognitive effects

-The patient’s ability to analyze things gradually deteriorates to the point that they no longer understand very easy or trivial circumstances.
+In addition, the signs of multiple sclerosis include cognitive effects like short-term memory loss and problems with concentration and discernment.
+The patient’s ability to analyze things gradually deteriorates to the point that they no longer understand very easy or trivial situations.

-There may be unexplained episodes of muscle spasms when the body begins to shake as if it were cold, even when it is warm.
+There may be unexplained episodes of muscle spasms when the body begins to shake as if it were cold, even when it’s warm.

 14. Pins and needles on the skin